odorgergo/dynamic_source_localization_toolbox/README.md

         - Gnp: Erdos-Renyi network with N,p
         - Grid: 2D (NxN) grid, with random edges rewired with probability p
-        - RGG: Random geometric graph, with random edges rewired with probability p -N	graph size (number of nodes)
+        - RGG: Random geometric graph, with random edges rewired with probability p
+	- any other string: reading from file with this filename will be attempted (assuming edgelist format) -N	graph size (number of nodes)
 -Ns	graph size if a range of values is desired
         - pow2: powers of two from 2 to 1024